 However, here are a few steps you can take to protect your dog.
 They can't hurt, and will definitely help:

-Although osteoarthritis is the most common type of the disease seen in older dogs, there is also an inflammatory type of arthritis (similar to rheumatoid arthritis in humans).
+Although osteoarthritis is the most common type of arthritis in older dogs, there is also an inflammatory type of arthritis (similar to rheumatoid arthritis in humans).

 This can affect dogs of any age.